RobertHolzhauser/e28/independent-study/README.md

 ```
 ### Ensure Controller will accept JSON

-We also need to ensure that an API Controller that will accept JSON.
+We also need to ensure that an API Controller will accept JSON.
 ```
 [ApiController]
 [ApiConventionType(typeof(DefaultApiConventions))]